-To find your 2016 Precinct Convention Location, click HERE.
+To find your 2018 Precinct Convention Location, check with your county party.

 The precinct convention is the first step in the political convention process.

-If your county is not listed in the link above, please contact your county chair to find out when and where your precinct convention will be held.
+If your county is not online please contact your county chair to find out when and where your precinct convention will be held.
 Your county chair can also tell you how many delegates and alternates your precinct can elect to the county/senatorial district (SD) convention.

 Click the item below that you wish to view or download regarding precinct conventions: